retenet/rete/README.md

 ```

 ### proxy
-  Currently the exected value is an HTTP/HTTPS proxy value.
-SOCKS coming soon. </br>
+  Currently the exected value is an HTTP/HTTPS/SOCKS proxy value in the form of: PROTO://IP:PORT </br>
   Proxy also supports BurpSuite by passing the value `burpsuite`.

 ### dns